A Month of Kurosawa: No Regrets For Our Youth (1946)

 Sandra Bullock has a cool (but flawed) approach to closing Hollywood’s gender gap

-It’s no great secret that aside from a small handful of silver screen legends, Hollywood is not a place where older women thrive.
-There have been a slew of complaints about a lack of roles for older actresses — and in Hollywood, “older” often means “not in your 20s,” even for actresses like Anne Hathaway — a battle cry that has been growing in recent years.
+It's no great secret that aside from a small handful of silver screen legends, Hollywood is not a place where older women thrive.
+There have been a slew of complaints about a lack of roles for older actresses -- and in Hollywood, "older" often means "not in your 20s," even for actresses like Anne Hathaway -- a battle cry that has been growing in recent years.
 While some (like Russell Crowe) say the fault is with the actresses, not the scripts, studies show that in Hollywood, men talk and women show skin.
-Vulture also took a look at some films and found that in general, men age but their love interests do not.
-Sandra Bullock has developed a pretty good tactic for getting good roles even…
+Vulture also took a look at some films and…